INDICATION AND LIMITATIONS OF USE

 Predefined exploratory endpoint.
 Analysis was not powered or adjusted for multiplicity to assess efficacy.

-NO OVERALL SURVIVAL BENEFIT OBSERVED IN PATIENTS WITH RIGHT-SIDED TUMORS1
+• OVERALL SURVIVAL IN PATIENTS WITH RIGHT-SIDED TUMORS1

 Vectibix® (panitumumab) vs Avastin® + mFOLFOX6: Overall survival in Right-sided population